tarunprof4/CohesionAndCoupling/README.md

 High coupling and loose coupling should be followed everywhere as per best practices under OOPS principles.

 # Reason for Writing
-I couldnt find crystal clear understanding of cohesion over the internet.
+I couldnt find crystal clear understanding of cohesion and coupling over the internet.

 # Real use case High Cohesion
 We want to write functionality for user registration and we need to check if the user age is greater than 18